claresudbery/Reconciliate/manual-testing.md

 * CredCard1 and CredCard1 InOut
 * CredCard2 and CredCard2 InOut

-For each one, enter "6" (June) for first and last budgeting months.
+BUDGETING MONTHS:
+For each mode, it will use transactions in the test spreadsheet to calculate what your first budgeting month should be.
+This is based on the monthly transactions defined on Budget In and Budget Out.
+It finds the most recent one in the spreadsheet and then decides what your next budgeting month should be as a result.
+At the time of writing these are as follows:
+* BankIn: previous month was Apr, so next will be May (enter 6 to budget from May to June).
+* BankOut: previous month was May, so next will be June (enter 6 to budget one month June to June).
+* CredCard1: previous month was June, so next will be July (enter 7 to budget one month July to July).
+* CredCard2: previous month was July, so next will be Aug (enter 8 to budget one month Aug to Aug).

 For Bank Out, CredCard1 and CredCard2 you'll be aked for cred card direct debit amounts - you can either choose to match these to the transactions marked "CRED CARD 1 PAYMENT DESCRIPTION ON STATEMENTS" in CredCard1.csv and CredCard2.csv, or enter different amounts to see what happens.
-You're only budgeting for one month (June) so when asked for a second direct debit amount for each cred card, just enter 0.
+You're only budgeting for one month (June) where cred card payments are concerned, so when asked for a second direct debit amount for each cred card, just enter 0.

 (See below for what to expect from the data in each of the four modes.)